JackAdams/meteor-editable-json/README.md

 WARNING
 ===

 This is **not** intended for production use.
-It's purpose is to help build client degugging tools for Meteor developers.
+Its purpose is to help build client degugging tools for Meteor developers.